MIRI LRS Slit Target Acquisition

 Figure 1.
 MIRI LRS slit target acquisition procedure.

 Left: Diagram of the MIRI imager module focal plane.
 The blue box labeled "SLIT_TA" is the 48 × 48 pixel TA region of interest (ROI).
 The reference point is taken to be the midpoint of this ROI.
 Note the exact locations of these regions are kept in the Science Instrument Apertures File (SIAF).
 Right: Flow diagram describing the MIRI LRS slit TA procedure.
-Note that this diagram focuses on the case where the science and TA target and the same.
+Note: (1) this diagram focuses on the case where the science and TA target and the same; (2) The verification image step is optional and may use different filter and exposure settings than the TA image.

 Additional links